-“Jennette Green opens her Ice Chronicles series with a fast-paced story filled with action, suspense and incredible sexual tension between the two main characters.” – Merrylee, Two Lips Reviews
+“Jennette Green opens her Ice Chronicles series with a fast-paced story filled with action, suspense and incredible sexual tension…” – Merrylee, Two Lips Reviews

-Anya’s icy world is about to heat up…
+A forbidden love.
+A treacherous marriage proposal.
+Anya’s icy world is about to explode…

 Should Anya accept her fate?
-Can Onred be trusted?
-Or is he a madman, who will drive their world to the brink of destruction?
+Will true love triumph over the coming storm?
+Or will a madman drive their world to the brink of destruction?

 “This book is amazing! …I felt like I was watching a movie.” – Feyi Adeyemo, Smashwords

 Pitch black had settled in outside.
 With it, a deep, biting cold swirled into the cave.

 But it was so warm and friendly.
 And Anya felt so alone.

 Put it out.
 It was time to get going.
 Although the cave entrance was partially blocked, someone at the perfect angle might see the light.
 Maybe that one, last, persistent pilot—although she hadn’t heard the craft since noon.
 He must have given up, too.
 For now.